 Registration of rights acquired in land (for example, by purchase or mortgage) is not compulsory, but these rights have no legal status unless they are registered.
 There is no state guarantee of title and no government indemnity.
-Any person who disputes the facts recorded on the land register can seek rectification by application to the Registrar.
-In the event of an adverse decision by the Registrar, an appeal can be submitted to the District Court.
+Any person who disputes the facts recorded on the land register can seek rectification by application to the Registrar or to the court.
 Title insurance is not available in Cyprus.